Optimizing Context-Enhanced Relational Joins

 Finally, from a hardware-conscious perspective, using many-dimensional vectors with relational operators designed and optimized for single-dimensional numerical data and judicious use of caches and memory hierarchy demands novel tradeoffs.
 A 100-dimensional tensor embedding will change the caching and execution patterns of traditional algorithms, and model embedding can incur computational or data access costs at a critical path of execution.
 Designing hardware-conscious algorithms represents a direction driven by novel model-database interactions.
-We aim to enable holistic optimization (\autoref{fig:motivation_solution}), starting from declarative specification through logical and physical optimization, and finally, hardware specialization to allow efficient execution.
+We demonstrate join operator optimizations (\autoref{fig:motivation_solution}), step-by-step, from logical and physical optimization that enable efficient execution.

 \textbf{Takeaway} Neural embedding models transform the context-rich, multi-modal data into a common (per-model) tensor representation space.
-From the perspective of declarative relational processing, models provide separation between data semantics and context-less tensors as a model-parametrized projection operator.
-From there, relational operators perform operations such as cosine distance or vector transformations over tensors, amenable to query optimization via common abstractions and cost models that include model-operator interactions and physical optimizations aware of tensors and new computation and data access patterns co-designed for hardware.
-We analyze these behaviors and propose solutions that are aware of the new design space.
+From the perspective of declarative relational processing, models provide separation between data semantics and context-less tensors.
+Relational operators perform operations such as cosine distance or vector transformations over tensors, amenable to query optimization.
+We propose novel optimizations and analyze their performance, aware of the new design space.